Sensex, Nifty: Why market is down today; strategy, stocks in focus as US Iran talks fail - BusinessToday

 Benchmark indices Sensex and Nifty took a beating on Monday, as US-Iran peace talks collapsed and oil prices surged, following the US President Donald Trump's order to block Strait of Hormuz, reviving tensions in the West Asia.
-Global markets took a beating while US index futures were also trading lower, hinting at weak start for Wall Street later in the day.
+Global markets tumbled while US index futures were also trading lower, hinting at weak start for Wall Street later in the day.

 The BSE Sensex stood at 75,937.16 at open, down 1,613.09 points or 2.08 per cent.
 Nifty opened at 23,589.60, down 461 points or 1.92 per cent.
 A total of 30 of 30 Sensex stocks fell.
 InterGlobe Aviation Ltd led the Sensex fall, declining 6.37 per cent to 4,265.60.
 Maruti Suzuki India tanked 4.28 per cent to 1 3,124.
 Larsen & Toubro, Asian Paints and Bajaj Finance fell over 3 per cent each.